Do I qualify for Social Security Disability Benefits?

 Social Security Disability (SSDI)

-Social Security Disability (SSDI) is a federal insurance program designed to help people with disabilities who are no longer able to work because of one or more severe medical conditions.
+Social Security Disability (SSDI) is a Federal insurance program designed to help people with disabilities who are no longer able to work because of one or more severe medical conditions.
 Disabled workers are eligible to apply for SSDI if they have worked long enough and earned sufficient wages over the past 10 years.
-To be “fully insured” for purposes of eligibility, a worker’s social security account must be credited with at least 20 quarters of earnings in the past 10 years, or 40 quarters.
-If your employer did not report your wages to SSA or file FICA taxes, you may not be credited with the necessary quarters.
+The number of work credits you need to qualify for Social Security Disability benefits depends on your age when you become disabled.
+Generally, you need 40 credits, 20 of which were earned in the last 10 years ending with the year you become disabled.
+However, younger workers may qualify with fewer credits.
+Furthermore, if your employer did not report your wages to SSA or file FICA taxes, you may not be credited with the necessary quarters.
 If you have worked for cash and did not report those wages or pay taxes, you will be disadvantaged in establishing enough quarters of coverage.

 There is no comparable earnings maximum for Medicare; the 1.45 percent Medicare tax included in FICA is levied on all of your work income.
 Employers match workers’ Social Security and Medicare contributions.